Our comprehensive guide covers everything you need to know about setting up a parrot cage. From size, location, food, cleaning, perches and more.

 Chaucer, my friend Virginia’s African Grey calls out ‘Squirrel, squirrel,’ whenever he sees them in the yard.

-Some carers have sleep cages in a quiet room, where the parrots are taken each night so that in the daytime, they can interact with the family.
+Some carers have sleep cages in a quiet room, where the parrots are taken each night so that in the daytime, they can interact with the family and in the evening, they can have peace and quiet and remain undisturbed.

 Finally, you can also adapt a whole room to your bird.
 However, your bird will need the company of other birds for this, unless you plan to spend all your time in there.